diepes/python-azure-arm-template-deployment/README.md

 ---
 services: azure-resource-manager
 platforms: python
-author: lmazuel
+author: pieter.e.smit
 ---

 # Deploy an SSH Enabled VM with a Template in Python

 This sample explains how to use Azure Resource Manager templates to deploy your Resources to Azure.
 It shows how to deploy your Resources by using the Azure SDK for Python.

 When deploying an application definition with a template, you can provide parameter values to customize how the resources are created.
 You specify values for these parameters either inline or in a parameter file.